 Business credit is often needed for start-up businesses or even existing businesses that need financing to grow and develop.
 There are a variety of types of loans available and they all have confusing terms associated with them.

 Business credit is necessary to maintain.
 It allows the business to have purchasing power for inventory, to pay expenses and to cover expansions.

 How to build small business credit and improve your business credit score.
 Learn how business credit scores are calculated.

+5 simple steps you should take to manage your business credit.
 Determine whether or not you already have a business credit file.
-Small business owners should first know if they have a business credit file with D&B. You can ...
+Small business owners should ...

 Take control of your business credit with D&B® CreditBuilder™ from Dun and Bradstreet Credibility Corp.
 Discover more small business solutions at MyCredit.